bobbyiliev/introduction-to-bash-scripting/ebook/en/content/004-bash-variables.md

 Note that you don't necessarily need to add semicolon `;` at the end of each line.
 It works both ways, a bit like other programming language such as JavaScript!

-You can also add variable in the commandline outside the Bash script and they can be read as parameters as follows:
+You can also add variables in the commandline outside the Bash script and they can be read as parameters:

 ```bash
 ./devdojo.sh Bobby buddy!
 ```
-This script takes in parameters `Bobby`and `buddy!` seperated by space.
+This script takes in two parameters `Bobby`and `buddy!` seperated by space.
 In the `devdojo.sh` file we have the following:

 ```bash
 #!/bin/bash